Marvel’s Avengers game release date, news, trailers and first impressions

 We've embedded the Avengers E3 2019 trailer below:

-The most recent trailer from Square Enix and Crystal Dynamics revolves around Ms. Marvel (Kamala Khan) who plays a crucial role in the events of A-Day and sub-sequent re-union of the Avengers.
+A recent from Square Enix and Crystal Dynamics revolves around Ms. Marvel (Kamala Khan) who plays a crucial role in the events of A-Day and sub-sequent re-union of the Avengers.
 Check out her trailer down below.

 Marvel’s Avengers news and features

-Note: UPDATE: A brand new trailer from the game offers an overview of what to expect from Marvel's Avengers.
-Watch it for yourself below.